negna1/Pixabay/README.md

   Because of those enums network layer know about url path and query keys Pros -
   It's very easy to use, pass some arguments, enums are safe and fast.
+NetworkLayer also know about coreData model and uses CoreData class.
+There is some warnings for coredata but newly released SwiftData will change that :)
+  Cons -
+  Because of those core data network layer knows about models Pros -
+  Core data is kind of back end staff because it uses persistent data and it would be better to be in networklayer, also using is better in networkLayer.

 # Packages - Components
 Components package is key for project UI.
 It knows about generic table view protocols, it uses components and those components are used in tableViewCell.